 If you have opened an existing file or want to change the file name or file location, you need to choose the Save As option.
 The Save As option provides the save window and allows you to change the file name and file location.
 If this information is changed, and you continue to work on the file, the file is subsequently saved to the new file name and location.

 If you use the Save As option and change the file name or location, you'll have two copies of the file.
 Unless you are doing this as a method of backup, you can save yourself confusion by deleting the old file from the computer.
 Otherwise, realize you have two files on the computer that resemble each other, but they are not the same.

 Changing the type of file

 The type of file can also be changed when using the Save As option.
 For example, in Microsoft Word you can save a file as a .docx, .odt, .rtf, .txt, or .xml file, and multiple other file types.

 When changing the type of file to another format, you may lose formatting.
 For example, changing a .docx to a plain text .txt file causes all formatting to be lost, including bold, underline, and italics formatting.

 You can only change the type of file to a format supported by the program.
 For example, you cannot change a .txt file into a .jpg file because they are two completely different types of files.
 If you want to change the type of file, the program must support the file's current format and the new format.

 What to name the file

 Today, almost all programs support long file names, and the file name can contain any alphanumeric character and many special characters, except those shown below.
 It is a good idea to name the file as something that relates to the file.
-For example, if the file is your résumé, it would be a good idea to mention it in the file name with the year it was created.
+It's a good idea to put the current year in the file name, so you know at a glance when the document was created.

 Invalid file name characters